 The 10th Annual NYWLE Conference will take place November 13 through 15, 2019 at the Holiday Inn in Saratoga Springs, NY, where the creation of New York Women in Law Enforcement was announced in 2009.
 Please join us for valuable training and networking!
-Check back on the website for details.
-Registration will open later this summer.

 On February 4, 2019, Onondaga County Executive Ryan McMahon presented Onondaga County Sheriff's Office Deputy Kamilla Peck with the Onondaga County Dr. Martin Luther King Jr. Employee Recognition Award.
 This award is given to County employees who demonstrate outstanding service in their work and personal life and who exemplifies the ideals of the slain civil rights leader.